UoY-RoboStar/robocert-textual/README.md

 - The RoboChart metamodel (see below - you may need to check out a local copy);
 - The RoboChart textual grammar (we currently inherit from it in Xtext - this may change).
+- Java 17.
+This should now be readily available for modern systems (I was able to install it on Ubuntu 20.04, for instance), but likely won't be your default install at time of writing.

 ## How to use